nellaibill/file-upload-react-docker/developer-guide.md

 #### 5. Troubleshooting
 - If the server does not start, check for errors in the terminal and ensure port 8080 is free.
+- **YAML syntax errors in docker-compose.yml:**
+  - Error: `yaml: line XX: mapping values are not allowed in this context`
+  - Cause: Indentation or formatting issues, especially in the `environment` section.
+  - Solution: Use list format for environment variables (e.g., `- MINIO_ENDPOINT=minio:9000`).

+- **MinIO client initialization error: Endpoint url cannot have fully qualified paths**
+  - Error: `Failed to initialize MinIO client: Endpoint url cannot have fully qualified paths.`
+  - Cause: MINIO_ENDPOINT was set to a full URL (e.g., `http://minio:9000`).
+  - Solution: Set MINIO_ENDPOINT to just `minio:9000` (host:port) in docker-compose.yml.

+- **Go build error: declared and not used**
+  - Error: `declared and not used: minioClient`
+  - Cause: Go does not allow unused variables.
+  - Solution: Remove or use the variable.
+For now, replace `minioClient, err := ...` with `_, err := ...` until the client is used in code.

+---

+## Current Working State

+- MinIO and Go API are both running in Docker containers and networked together.
+- Environment variables for Go API are set using list format in docker-compose.yml.
+- MINIO_ENDPOINT uses host:port format (`minio:9000`).
+- Go API successfully initializes MinIO client and is ready for further integration (file upload endpoint, etc.).

+---

+## Next Steps
+- Implement file upload endpoint in Go API using MinIO SDK.
+- Continue documenting each step and any issues for future reference.

+- **MinIO client initialization error: Endpoint url cannot have fully qualified paths**
+  - Error: `Failed to initialize MinIO client: Endpoint url cannot have fully qualified paths.`
+  - Cause: MINIO_ENDPOINT was set to a full URL (e.g., `http://minio:9000`).
+  - Solution: Set MINIO_ENDPOINT to just `minio:9000` (host:port) in docker-compose.yml.

+- **Go build error: declared and not used**
+  - Error: `declared and not used: minioClient`
+  - Cause: Go does not allow unused variables.
+  - Solution: Remove or use the variable.
+For now, replace `minioClient, err := ...` with `_, err := ...` until the client is used in code.

 - **GLIBC version error in Docker:**
   - Error: `/lib/x86_64-linux-gnu/libc.so.6: version 'GLIBC_2.34' not found`